 Verifiable Cost Manual Revision Request (VCMRR) 029, Related to NPRR1003, Elimination of References to Resource Asset Registration Form

 Market Participants reviewed the Impact Analysis for VCMRR029.
-Mr. Kee noted this item was slated for inclusion in the .
+Mr. Kee noted this item was slated for inclusion in the Combined Ballot.
 There were no questions or comments from Market Participants.

 Draft Other Binding Document, Demand Response Data Definitions and Technical Specifications